Table of content

 Although these alerts may help increase safety, sometimes they can sound too much in otherwise quiet and soothing places.
 Temporarily turning off alerts allows you to manage your surroundings without putting your other health at risk.
 That said, it’s important to find the right balance between staying comfortable and still keeping track of your glucose levels for your safety.

-How to Mute FreeStyle Libre 3 Alarms
+How to Silence FreeStyle Libre Alarms

 To begin with, note the key point that the FreeStyle Libre 3 is primarily managed via a smartphone app, so have your phone at hand and have enough battery to do it.
 Ensure the app is updated to the latest version for best functionality.
 This guide also addresses the FreeStyle Libre 3 reader for those who may prefer it over the app.
 Let’s follow the 5 easy steps below: